My Father’s Air-Raid Shelter

 including the D.Litt. degree of Macquarie University and the Sahityaratna award of Sri Lanka.
 In 1990 she received Australia’s national

 honour, the Order of Australia, for her contribution to literature and education, and accepted the position of Patron of the Jane Austen Society of Australia.
 Well known worldwide for her work on Jane Austen and the new writers of the postcolonial world, she is the author of four novels (one of them published online), a family memoir, and several books of poetry.
 Her third novel, The Sweet And Simple Kind, was shortlisted for the IMPAC Award in2008.
-Professor Yasmine is now retired from active teaching and lives in Sri Lanka.
+Professor Yasmine passed away in 2024.

 Don't Miss